What Is an Anal Fissure?

 What Are the Risk Factors That Cause Anal Fissures?

-It can occur in people across all ages.
+Anal fissures can occur in people of all ages.
 Older adults are also prone to anal fissures due to decreased blood flow in the anorectal area.
 Women who are pregnant or have recently given birth are at higher risk for anal fissures due to straining during delivery.